-Peak temperatures ranged from 19.2°C in MacPherson Brook to 31.1°C upstream of Young's Brook (Figure 18, Figure 19).
-Average maximum temperature was 26.1°C in the tributaries and 29.2°C in the main stem of the river.
-Most peak temperatures were recorded on July 20th at either 16:00 or 18:00.
-According to Environment and Climate Change Canada (ECCC), air temperatures in Fredericton peaked at 30.4°C that day.
-Four loggers recorded peak temperatures on July 19th at 18:00 when air temperatures were recorded peak temperatures on July 19th at 18:00 when air temperatures were recorded peak temperatures were ~29.0°C. Maximum air temperatures in 2017 were recorded on September 26th and peaked at 33.6°C (breaking recorded high temperatures).
+Peak temperatures ranged from 9.7°C in Nixon Brook to 30.8°C upstream of McPherson Brook (Figure 18, Figure 19).
+Average maximum temperature was 22.7°C in the tributaries (compared to 26.1°C in 2017) and 27.6°C in the main stem of the river (compared to 29.2°C in 2017).
+Some peak temperatures were recorded on July 5th at 16:00.
+According to Environment and Climate Change Canada (ECCC), air temperatures in Fredericton peaked at 35.4°C that day (the hottest day of the year).
+Other loggers recorded peak temperatures between July 27th and August 2nd.

 Figure 18.
-Maximum and Minimum temperatures recorded for each logger, grouped by tributaries and main stem.
+Maximum and minimum temperatures recorded for each logger, grouped by tributaries and main stem.